soranoo/next-css-obfuscator/README.md

   - Support TailwindCSS Dark Mode
   - New configuration file `next-css-obfuscator.config.cjs`
   - More configuration options
-  - Now become a independent sulotion (no need to patch `PostCSS-Obfuscator` anymore)
+  - Now become a independent solution (no need to patch `PostCSS-Obfuscator` anymore)
   - More tests
   - Better CSS parsing